-KeebWorks aims to deliver various topics on the keyboard industry, mainly focusing on mechanical keyboards, switches and typing demonstrations on YouTube.
+KeebWorks aims to deliver various topics on the keyboard industry, mainly focusing on mechanical keyboards and providing typing demonstrations on YouTube.

 I don’t claim to be the perfect unbiased source.
 All reviews, guides and other information include my own opinion.
-However, I strive to offer consistent information including facts and figures I gather during testing and cross-checking it with other reliable sources that I may find.
+However, I strive to offer consistent information I gather during testing and cross-checking it with other reliable sources.
 I will convey this information as clearly as I can to achieve a steady level of accuracy and reliability.
-As a someone who has worked as a product curator and reviewer in the past, I believe these are the most important aspects worth considering when making reviews, creating buyer’s guides and other relevant information.
+As a someone who has worked as a product curator and reviewer in the past, I believe these are very important aspects when creating reviews, buyer’s guides and other relevant information.
 Consistency is 🔑.

-- We are all humans here.
-Debates, disagreements and other opinions are welcomed and encouraged throughout the site.
+- Remember the human.
+Debates and other opinions are welcomed and encouraged throughout the site.
 Any form of harmful behavior is not.
 Let’s all be nice to each other.
 The Terms of Service can be read here.

 Meet The Creator

-Unfortunately, I don’t own my first mechanical keyboard anymore - The Cooler Master Quick Fire TK with Cherry MX Browns .
-Now I use a full-size GMMK with some Tai-Hao PBT White keycaps and Kailh BOX Pinks installed as my daily driver; with a couple of variations here and there.
+Unfortunately, I don’t have my first mechanical keyboard anymore - The Cooler Master Quick Fire TK with Cherry MX Browns .
+I now use all kinds of keyboards to keep things spicy.

-If you asked me “What’s the difference between a non-mechanical keyboard a mechanical keyboard?” at the start of 2013, I wouldn’t have been able to answer you.
-Now, I have amassed a collection of keyboards and switches ranging from typical office rubber domes to weird and obscure keyboards.
-I am positive on the outlook of the market and I look forward to seeing new innovations in the keyboard industry over the coming years.
+I'm fairly new to world of mechanical keyboard having only started in 2017.
+Now, I have amassed a collection of keyboards and switches ranging from typical office rubber domes to weird and obscure artifacts of the unknown.
+Either way, I am positive on the outlook of the market and I look forward to seeing new innovations in the keyboard industry over the coming years.

 For any inquiries, don’t hesitate to email me at: email@example.com